taejunoh/calculator-infix-to-postfix/README.md

 # Calculator

-This is a simple calculator suppiorting featuers blelow.
+This is a calculator I developed depending on a guideline of VidMob Engineering Take Home Exercise.

-- Take text or string as input
-- Support positive, negative, and decimal numbers
-- Support +, -, *, and / operations
-- Support parentheses

-# How to use
+## How to use

-## Requirement
+### Requirement

 - Python 3.x should be installed

-## Run the program
+### Run the program

 1. Store all files in calculator.zip at the same location